abihassen/abihassen.github.io/index.md

 >
 > ― Octavia E. Butler, (Lauren) Parable of the Sower

-> The theorist who intervenes in practical controversies nowadays discovers on a regular basis and to his shame that whatever ideas he might contribute were expressed long ago -- and usually better the first time around
+> The theorist who intervenes in practical controversies nowadays discovers on a regular basis and to his shame that whatever ideas he might contribute were expressed long ago—and usually better the first time around
 >
 > - Theodor W. Adorno